Find Cheap Life Insurance Quotes in Your Area

 |Loss of speech and hearing||None||100%||None|

 The primary difference between life insurance and AD&D insurance is the set of circumstances under which a policy will pay a death benefit.
-Since AD&D insurance limits payouts to accidents, coverage is significantly cheaper but you may also need life insurance to cover your family in case you pass away due to illness.
-This is why we would typically recommend accidental death and dismemberment insurance as a supplement or rider to traditional life insurance, but not as a standalone policy.
+Since AD&D insurance limits payouts to accidents, coverage is significantly cheaper.
+But you may also need life insurance to cover your family in case your death is due to illness.

 If your company offers group life insurance, accidental death and dismemberment coverage is often provided alongside your policy.
-Group AD&D plan benefits are structured in the same manner as those for individual policies, but coverage will typically be referred to by a few different names:
+Group AD&D plan benefits are structured in the same manner as those for individual policies, but the company may refer to coverage by different names: